Free play-along drum backing tracks to get the creative juices flowing right now!

 This 16th note beat delivers a solid rock drum backing track, a great groove to jam along with and to inspire new songwriting ideas.
 This 90 bpm tempo groove rock drum beat was taken from one of our best-selling rock drums sample libraries Drum Werks IX.
 It’s relatively laid-back and offers plenty of space for creative guitar or bass players, but it definitely has enough drive for anyone who really wants to rock out.
 Being at 90 bpm, it’s a great grooving tempo.
 It’s not too fast and it’s not too slow – it’s right there in what we like to call the “groove zone.”

 After a prototyical rock intro fill, this groove sinks in for a full three minutes and is punctuated with a distinctive drum fill at the end.
 This staple rock beat should serve many musical songwriting styles well and offers a musical way to practice or experiment with new song ideas instead of a monotonous click track.
-Grab hundreds of rock beats like this one for yourself and see what else you can do to keep rocking.
+Grab hundreds of rock beats like this one for yourself from Drum Werks IX and see what else you can do to keep rocking.

 Metal Track Play-Along @ 100 bpm